therealedsheenan/gradimate/README.md

 # gradimate
-A Gradient animation samples using css animations.
+A Library for create gradient animations.

 ##Installation